isledecomp/isle/tools/README.md

 ## Member variables (**WIP**)

-Any member variable should be annotated with their relative offset.
+Any member variable should be annotated with its relative offset.

 ```
 class MxDSObject : public MxCore {